microsoft/vscode-docs/docs/python/jupyter-support.md

 ### IntelliSense

 The Python Interactive window has full IntelliSense – code completions, member lists, quick info for methods, and parameter hints.
-You can be just as productive typing in the Python Interactive window as you would in the code editor.
+You can be just as productive typing in the Python Interactive window as you are in the code editor.

 ![IntelliSense in the Python Interactive window](images/jupyter/interactive-window-intellisense.gif)